noCanDrew/agora/README.md

 topic, uses the google search engine api to find a relevant image for the topic, uses the newsapi to find relevant popular news articles on the topic, and lastly provides media links to quickly search popular search engines and social media networks for the topic.
+This is all done with as little architecture as possible and leverages existing search engines and APIs to do all the heavy lifting.

 This was mostly just a utility service I wanted for myself.
 Instead of needing to do these searches myself, I just wanted a single place where all of them